92bondstreet/top-chef/README.md

 ## Objective - Workshop in 1 sentence

-**Get the current deal for a French Michelin starred restaurants.**
+**Get the current deal for a France located Michelin starred restaurants.**

 ## How to do that?